*Please note that this is a 1/2 lb. bag.

 In 2015, our first year working with Elder, we only purchased a tiny lot of Catimor, but I made arrangements to purchase his entire harvest starting in 2016.
 Yes, you read that right, Catimor!
 It was by far the best Catimor I have ever tried, but yet the quality dipped over time, and although it was still great for a Catimor, Elder wanted to produce top notch coffee.

-Elder has two farms, his small one in a beautiful forest around 1650m and the larger one at the top of the hill sitting around 1800m high.
-This coffee comes from his forest farm where he grows primarily Red Geisha.
-The history of this coffee is intriguing because the seeds come from none other than the Hartmann family in Panama – known for their revered Geisha.
-I was able to bring them to Elder in 2016 and he planted the seeds here in 2017 – this is the first harvest!
+Elder has two farms, his small one in a stunning forest around 1650m and the larger one at the top of the hill sitting around 1800m high.
+This lot comes from his forest farm where he now grows Red Geisha.
+The history of this Geisha is intriguing because the seeds come from none other than the Hartmann family in Panama.
+I was able to smuggle them to Elder in 2016 and he planted the seeds here in 2017 – this is the second harvest of that coffee!

 Elder’s potential has always been unquestionable.
-Now, after six years working with him, it’s clear that he can consistently convert that potential into tasty coffee, and I know that in the years to come he will be a force to be reckoned with.
+Now, after seven years of working with him, it’s clear that he can consistently convert that potential into tasty coffee, and I know that in the years to come he will be a force to be reckoned with.

 We’re proud to work with Elder, and super happy to share the fruits of his labour with you.